-- Future CTF project proposals could consider GSCF as a basis of documenting feasibility - Should determine whether the existing ISS M\UNITDATA primitive specifications are compatible with using GSCF for CTF - If not, should consider supplementing ISS with the additional primitives based on transferring octets, DA, SA, and FCS - Specification of GSCF could be developed as an amendment to IEEE Std 802.1AC. - That's where the "Media Access Method Dependent Convergence Functions" are specified. - Although the title is "Media Access Control (MAC) Service Definition," the scope includes much more, including: - ISS specification - Media Access Method Dependent convergence functions supporting ISS - CTF functionality at the bridge would be better specified elsewhere.
+- Future CTF project proposals could consider GSCF as a basis of documenting feasibility - Should determine whether the existing ISS M_UNITDATA primitive specifications are compatible with using GSCF for CTF - If not, should consider supplementing ISS with the additional primitives based on transferring octets, DA, SA, and FCS - Specification of GSCF could be developed in a new standard or as an amendment to IEEE Std 802.1AC - 802.1AC is where the "Media Access Method Dependent Convergence Functions" are specified. - Although the title is "Media Access Control (MAC) Service Definition," the scope includes much more, including: - ISS specification - Media Access Method Dependent convergence functions supporting ISS - CTF functionality at the bridge would be better specified elsewhere.